VioletsOleander/vault-vanilla/logs/Personal Log.md

 \[Book\]
-- [[Probabilistic Graphical Models-Principles and Techniques]]: CH4.6.1 CH4.6.1-Conditional Random Fields: CRF models conditional distribution by partially directed graph, whose advantage lies in its more flexibility.
+- [[Probabilistic Graphical Models-Principles and Techniques]]: CH4.6.1 CH4.6.1-Conditional Random Fields
+        CRF models conditional distribution by partially directed graph, whose advantage lies in its more flexibility.
 CRF allows us to use Markov network's factor decomposition semantics to represent conditional distribution.
 The specification of factors has lots of flexibility compared to explicitly specifying CPD in conditional Bayesian networks.
 But this flexibility in turn restrict expandability, because the parameters learned has less semantics on their own.
 - [[面向计算机科学的组合数学]]: CH4-CH4.4.1
     Make general term the coefficient in generating function to relating generating function with recurrence relation, and then turn recurrence formula into a equation about generating function, thus solve the generating function, then derive the general term of the recurrence.